So you want to know how to make a slider scale work for your survey? We’ve got you covered.

-In the following article, you will learn about
+In the following article, we will explore:

 - What’s a sliding scale?

-- Types of slider scales
+- The six types of slider scales

 - The advantages and disadvantages of using slider scales